e-n-l/brown-paper-tickets-wordpress/README.md

 ## Features
 * Easily Display Event Information in your posts using simple short codes.
-* With SSL enabled on your host, allow ticket buyers to purchase tickets directly from your site.
-* View *basic* sales information.

 ## Setup
 * You will need to have developer tools added to your acount.